 - In case of AIDS, a prescription by any specialist having post graduate degree in general or internal medicine or any equivalent degree is required.

-- In case of Chronic Renal failure, a prescription by a Nephrologist having a Doctorate of Medicine (D.M.) degree in Nehprology or a Urologist having a Master of Chirurgiae (M.Ch.) degree in Urology or any equivalent degree is required
+- In case of Chronic Renal failure, a prescription by a Nephrologist having a Doctorate of Medicine (D.M.) degree in Nephrology or a Urologist having a Master of Chirurgiae (M.Ch.) degree in Urology or any equivalent degree is required

-- In case of the last ailment Hematological disorders, a specialist having a Doctorate of Medicine degree in Hematology or any equivalent degree, is required
+- In case of the last ailment Hematological disorders, a specialist having a Doctorate of Medicine degree in Hematology or any equivalent degree is required

-Thus, prescription is required by a relevant specialist in the field of Medicine.
+Thus, the prescription is required by a relevant specialist in the field of Medicine.
 It must be noted that all the degrees should be recognized by the Medical Council of India.

 What Should be Mentioned in the Prescription

-The prescription needs to be obtained from qualified doctors having relevant specialization.
+The prescription needs to be obtained from qualified doctors having relevant specializations.
 Earlier the prescription had to be submitted in Form 10-I, however, the same is done away with w.e.f AY 2016-17.
 The prescription should now specify the following:

 - Name of the Patient